Anomalous Criticality of Absorbing State Transition toward Jamming: Results

 where $\Delta \varepsilon$ is the strength of the quenched disorder and $\xi_{i,j}$ is a spatially-uncorrelated random number uniformly distributed within $(-1,1)$.
 Thus for $\Delta \varepsilon=0$, we return to the original BRO model.
-In Fig.~\ref{fig3.net}(e, f), we show $f_b(t)$ and the activity duration distribution for systems under $\varepsilon=1.5\sigma$ and $\Delta \varepsilon=1.2\sigma$.
-Compared with $\Delta \varepsilon=0$ cases that exhibit standard critical behaviors, introduction of $\Delta \varepsilon$ induces obvious dynamic heterogeneity and the Griffiths effect similar to Fig.~\ref{fig3.net}(a, b).
-In Fig.~\ref{fig3.net}(f, g), we plot the finite-size scaling of $f_b(t)$ and $\kappa(|\varphi-\varphi^+_c|)$ for these systems, which exhibits strong similarity with high density systems shown in Fig.~\ref{fig3.net}(b, c).
-Moreover, we find that the effect of increasing $l$ (correlation length of quenched disorder) is similar to decreasing $\varepsilon$ in pre-jamming states (Fig.~S7).
-This indicates that the correlation length diverges in the BRO model as $\varepsilon\rightarrow 0$, in accordance with what happens at the jamming transition point~\cite{liu1998jamming}.
+In Fig.~\ref{fig5.net}(e, g), we show $f_b(t)$ and the activity duration distribution for systems under $\varepsilon=1.5\sigma$ and $\Delta \varepsilon=1.2\sigma$.
+Compared with $\Delta \varepsilon=0$ cases that exhibit standard critical behaviors, the introduction of $\Delta \varepsilon$ induces obvious dynamic heterogeneity and the Griffiths effects similar to Fig.~\ref{fig5.net}(a, c).
+In Fig.~\ref{fig5.net}(f, h), we plot the finite-size scaling of $f_b(t)$ and $\kappa(|\varphi-\varphi^+_c|)$ for these systems, which exhibits strong similarity with high density systems shown in Fig.~\ref{fig5.net}(b, d).
+Moreover, we find that the effect of increasing $l$ (correlation length of quenched disorder) is similar to decreasing $\varepsilon$ in pre-jamming states (Fig.~S12, Fig.~S13).
+This indicates that the correlation length diverges in the BRO model as $\varepsilon\rightarrow 0$, in accordance with what happens at the jamming transition point~\cite{o2003jamming}.
+Nevertheless, this mapping fails in the close-packed limit when the correlation spans the system.

+\subparagraph{Mapping to heterogeneous DP} Finally, we study the critical behaviors of the BRO model in the close packed limit ($\varepsilon \rightarrow 0$).
+In this limit, the particle configuration can be regarded as static during the relaxation process (corresponding to $\theta \rightarrow 0$ in Eq.~(\ref{diff_eq})).
+Although the spatial fluctuation of $\psi$ field is small, it acts as strong quenched disorder influencing the dynamics of $\rho(t)$, as the coupling coefficient $\omega$ diverges in the close-packed limit when $\varepsilon \rightarrow 0$.